Gurbaksh Chahal: Domestic violence and battery conviction

 Chahal was arrested in 2013 and charged with 45 felonies following an attack on his then-girlfriend.
 Video footage of the assault, taken by a camera in Chahal's bedroom ceiling, showed Chahal smothering the woman with a pillow and hitting and kicking her 117 times over a half hour period.

 In August 2013, the San Francisco District Attorney's Office (SFDA) charged Chahal with committing acts of domestic violence against his girlfriend.
-The video of the incident was ruled inadmissable in the case as there had been no warrant for its seizure.
+The video of the incident was ruled inadmissible in the case as there had been no warrant for its seizure.
 Chahal proclaimed his innocence but nevertheless entered into a no contest plea to one charge of domestic violence battery and one charge of battery.
 He was sentenced to three years' probation, ordered to pay a fine, and compelled to undergo a 52-week domestic violence training course along with 25 hours of community service.
 Subsequently, he was fired from his position as CEO of RadiumOne (Chahal alleged that his guilty plea was coerced by the board of RadiumOne).

 In 2016, after he committed acts of domestic violence against a second woman, the San Francisco County Superior Court found Chahal guilty of violating the terms of his September 2014 probation.
 The court sentenced him to one year in jail; he resigned from his position as CEO of Gravity4.
-The California State Appeals Court upheld the verdict in April 2018 and Chahal served six months in San Francisco County Jail.
+The California Courts of Appeal upheld the verdict in April 2018 and Chahal served six months in San Francisco County Jail.